Is Slow Productivity the Wave of the Future?

 While Starr has a point, slow productivity isn’t just about working less to experience less stress.
 It’s about an institutional and cultural change that values methodical processes over rapid ones.
 Some work needs to be cut, that’s for sure – especially if it’s busy work or “office housework.”
 But the work is just a barometer of the entire workplace as an organism, and the ultimate goal is to replace your “hustle culture” with mindfulness culture.

 1. Space deadlines out

 One of the main problems with productivity as it stands is that there are too many deadlines in too quick of a succession.
 Sometimes it can feel like you’re under a time crunch to do just about everything, and it will make the quality of your work suffer.
-Instead, try out setting deadlines far in advance or making shorter deadlines more reasonable.
+Instead, try out setting deadlines far in advance or making shorter deadlines more reasonable and taking appropriate breaks.
+For instance, ordering food online can provide a good break during work hours.
+Opting for vegan-friendly plant-based meals can foster a healthier lifestyle for the team and cue conversations about responsible eating habits, contributing to the team’s overall balance and productivity.
 If issues come up in a project and all hands need to be on deck, make a contingency plan for how that level of stress can be handled, and never overload one employee with the majority of the work.